Accessibility Audit for Subsidy Check

 Subsidy Check

-The Subsidy Check application has been fully tested.
-As the application is intended as a (small) part of other web pages, some sections of this report are not applicable.
-The remaining sections have been reviewed, and some points for improvement have been noted.
-Updates with improvements will be implemented no later than 31-03-2026.
+The Subsidiecheck application has been fully audited.
+Since the application is intended as a (small) part of other web pages, some chapters of this report are not applicable.
+The remaining chapters have been reviewed and all identified issues have been resolved.
+Last updated on 08-03-2026.

 Sample of Audited Web Pages